 5. Carlisle Predator Angler Kayak Paddle – Best for Fishing

 Just like Magic Plus, Predator Angler is another fine production of Carlisle.
-Carlisle is working pretty hard to come up with best kayaking equipment.
+Carlisle is working pretty hard to come up with the best kayaking equipment.
 Their products have improved a lot over time.
 From manufacturing the kayak and its equipment to repairing it, they are doing it all.
 So, Carlisle is the company you can rely on and we bet they won’t disappoint you.

-Coming to the Angler, it is an affordable, well performing and durable kayak paddle.
+Coming to the Angler, it is an affordable, well-performing, and durable kayak paddle.
 Just like the Magic Plus, it has an exotic design.
 It comes in camo, lime camo, and urban camo colors.
 Blades are vibrant and look really cool.
-As described before colors not only give paddle a good look but also ensures the safety as it can be seen from a long distance.
+As described before colors not only give the paddle a good look but also ensures safety as it can be seen from a long distance.

 The shaft is made up of fiberglass making it a lightweight paddle, so you can take it on a long run without worrying about stress on your muscles and joints.
-The blades with are made of fiberglass-reinforced polypropylene which makes it quite a great balance between low weight and durability.
+The blades are made of fiberglass-reinforced polypropylene which makes it quite a great balance between low weight and durability.
 Quality of material enables this paddle to bear all the abuse yet giving you an efficient performance.

-The sizes available are 230 cm, 240 cm, and 250 cm, so you can select the size of your desire and it comes in two pieces enabling you to store in a lesser space.
+The sizes available are 230 cm, 240 cm, and 250 cm, so you can select the size of your desire and it comes in two pieces enabling you to store it in a lesser space.

-One cool feature which has become part of the new paddles is the hook retrieval system that is integrated in its blade which helps to pull off or lure in the fishing line.
-This system assists a lot to the people who are new to fishing kayaking and if you are not able to cast line properly?
+One cool feature which has become part of the new paddles is the hook retrieval system that is integrated into its blade which helps to pull off or lure in the fishing line.
+This system assists a lot to the people who are new to kayak fishing and if you are not able to cast line properly?
 No worries, Predator Angler is there to help you out.
 I will put it as the best paddle for fishing.

 Carlisle Magic Plus VS Carlisle Predator Angler